mleiv/IBIncludedStoryboard/README.md

 3. Identify the storyboard in the IBIncludedStoryboard user-defined runtime attributes **Storyboard** and, optionally, **Id** (they will appear under the Attributes Inspector tab, one to the right of the Identity Inspector shown in the screenshot).
 4. The chosen scene from your new storyboard should appear in the Interface Builder window.

 That's it!
 You now have linked storyboards.
+All of your selected scene attributes, like scene title, should propogate up to the main storyboard placeholder scene.
+Your selected scene will, however, remain a child of the placeholder (rather than replacing it in the storyboard).
+See [The Catch - Segues](#the-catch---segues) further down for problems that relationship may cause.

 ## Using With IBIncludedNib